Dhruv-Techapps/acf-docs/content/docs/3.x/settings/google-sheets.md

 {{<img settings-google-sheets.png>}}

 {{<callout danger>}}
-### DEV and BETA
-on DEV and BETA version of Auto Clicker Auto Fill extension Google may warn you with below error as Google only review application which are in production version and not which are in Development or testing phase.
-In order to proceed click on Advance and `Go to  Auto Clicker Auto Fill (unsafe)` This step is for DEV and BETA version only.
+Auto Clicker Auto Fill extension Google may warn you with below error as Google only review application which are in production version and not which are in Development or testing phase.
+In order to proceed click on Advance and `Go to  Auto Clicker Auto Fill (unsafe)`.
 {{<img settings-google-sheets-error.png>}}
 {{</callout>}}